FelixdelasPozas/TrayWeather/readme.md

 ![weather](https://user-images.githubusercontent.com/12167134/127046991-e2eb1e5c-73d7-4ece-b9c4-dfff8dd1648e.png)

 Weather forecast for the next days.
 If the user puts the mouse over a point in the temperature line or a bar a tooltip will provide the weather conditions for that day and hour.
 Background is colored to day/night according to sunrise/sunset values for the day.
-The graph can be zoomed by selecting the area to zoom with the mouse and resetted to the initial state by using the reset button below the graph.
+The graph can be zoomed by selecting the area to zoom with the mouse and reset to the initial state by using the reset button below the graph.
 Data series can be hidden and shown again by clicking on its legend text below the graph.

 ![forecast_graph](https://github.com/FelixdelasPozas/TrayWeather/assets/12167134/4fa05da5-238e-4a28-9bcb-cc021a05cc4b)

 Pollution forecast can be obtained in the third tab, showing the projections for the next days.
-The chart can be zoomed in the X axis and resetted by using the reset button below.
+The chart can be zoomed in the X axis and reset by using the reset button below.
 The pollution chart also has a tooltip with detailed information for each point of the lines and the background is colored according to air quality value.
 As with the weather forecast it can be zoomed in and graph series can be hidden and shown again in the same way.

 ![pollution](https://user-images.githubusercontent.com/12167134/109207327-4bcf7e80-77a9-11eb-89a0-dd704e8969ad.png)